 Just a few more side notes.
-Sometimes producers will put in their exclusive contract that you’re not able to sell the beat to anyone else.
+Sometimes producers will put in their exclusive contract that you’re not allowed to sell the beat to anyone else.
 This is smart on their part because they need to be connected to the new owner “you” of the music because the two of you are both contributing to the song.
 If you were to sell the beat to someone else things can get really complicated rather quickly.

 Also if you are trying to get your music placed somewhere commercially (this is where you can now license your song out to others) check and see if the producer is already signed to a publishing company.
 If they are it can make things really difficult when dealing with licensing companies and they may choose not to work with you because of the complications.
 Also, make sure that it’s stated in the contact that you have full permission to license the music without the co-writers “producers” permission.
 Once again this makes dealing with licensing companies much easier because they don’t have to go back and forth with anyone other than yourself.

 Samples can bite you in the butt if you aren’t careful.
 This isn’t as big of an issue if your leasing rap beats for promotional purposes such as singles, mixtapes, and demos.
 But if you’re wanting to purchase exclusive rights you need to know if the music contains any samples.
 Samples are audio clips that have been taken from other recordings.
 If you want to get super technical just about every sound that’s on a keyboard or virtual instrument is a sample unless it’s being digitally produced using a synthesizer.
 These aren’t the kind of samples I’m talking about.